lytics/metafora/statemachine/README.md

 Failed | **Terminal** The error handler executed during the Fault state determined the task has failed permanently.
 Killed | **Terminal** Task received a `Kill` message.

+**Terminal** states are final.
+The task is removed from from the broker and will never be scheduled to run again.

 ## Messages

 AKA Events or Commands